What Regenerative Agriculture Actually Means

 Cover cropping means planting crops in the off-season not for harvest but for soil benefit.
 Cover crops protect bare soil from erosion, add organic matter when terminated, fix nitrogen from the atmosphere if legumes are used, and support soil microbial communities through their root systems.
 Common cover crops include clover, rye, vetch, and radishes.

-Diverse crop rotations cycle different plant species through fields across seasons and years, which diversifies root structures, breaks pest and disease cycles, and supports different microbial communities.
+Diverse crop rotations cycle different plant species through fields across seasons and years, diversifying root structures, breaking pest and disease cycles, and supporting different microbial communities.
 Monocultures favor specific organisms; diverse rotations support a broader ecosystem.

-Integrating livestock through rotational grazing, where animals are moved frequently rather than grazing a single area continuously, can benefit soil when managed carefully.
+Integrating livestock through rotational grazing, where animals are moved frequently rather than allowed to graze a single area continuously, can benefit soil when managed carefully.
 Grazing stimulates grass growth, animal waste adds organic matter, and hoof activity improves water penetration.
-Unmanaged continuous grazing causes serious degradation; the management approach is what determines the outcome.
+Unmanaged continuous grazing causes serious degradation.
+The management approach is what determines the outcome.

 Composting and organic matter additions directly feed soil biology, building the organic matter content that drives healthy soil function.